 At that, Ryder bit back a collection of choice words handpicked from his arsenal of colourful language.
 He rarely talked or thought about his father.
 There was nothing he wanted to think, let alone talk about when it came to the man who'd fathered him.

 In a motion that was quite out of character, Ryder winced.
 Chucking his father in his face had always been the most destructive insult.
 Especially when the only person who truly believed he was destined for something other than a life of crime was his mother.

 "Can I please go to my room?"

 Ryder's tone was harsher than expected, and his grandmother quickly ushered him and his bags up the stairs.
 They came to a low-lit hallway with solid oak doors on either side.
-Miss Tulesa led him to the second door on the right, which opened to a fairly small room with a sloped ceiling and one of those old desk lamps.
+Miss Tulesa led him to the second door on the left, which opened to a fairly small room with a sloped ceiling and one of those old desk lamps.

 On one side of the room stood a small, neatly made bed that barely looked long enough to accommodate Ryder's tall frame.
 A bookshelf, almost as tall as the ceiling itself, was filled with old paper copies of great novels like Oliver Twist and Anne of Green Gables.
 The whole space had a comforting, familiar smell to it.

 This must've been a girl's room, Ryder decided, going over to the vanity.
 He sat on the bed, meeting Miss Tulesa's curious stare.